palantir/auth-tokens/README.md

 A value class used to represent the HTTP Authorization header expected to contain a Bearer Token, and which contains utility methods for extracting the Bearer Token from the header's value.

-## BearerTokens

-Provides utilities for handling the Bearer Tokens, such as reading tokens from files.

 ## UnverifiedJsonWebToken

 Parses and provides insight into a Json Web Token payload.